BBN3402 MINGGU 10

 Give me that big basket.

-The light is in green colour.
+The light is in green

 Come in.